rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Loading
-A simple loading circle should be used to load a popover.
-The loading circle should be horizontally and vertically centered.
+Use a simple loading spinner when loading data in a popover.
+Center the loading spinner horizontally and vertically within the popover component.

-Refer to the [Loading pattern]({{site.url}}/components/loading.html) for more detailed specifications.
+Refer to the [Loading pattern]({{site.url}}/components/loading.html) for detailed specifications.

 {% endcolumn %}